-Fall 2021 / Spring 2022: Due to the COVID-19 pandemic, many US consulates worldwide are either closed or offering only limited service.
-Visa delays are common - please plan ahead.
+Spring 2022: Due to the COVID-19 pandemic, many US consulates worldwide are either closed or offering only limited service.
+Visa delays are common, so it's important to plan ahead.
 Individual situations will vary depending on country location, visa type, and other factors.
 Send an email to email@example.com if you have any questions.

 What is a US Entry Visa?

 A visa is a sticker placed in your passport by a US consulate outside the US.
 The visa sticker allows you to request entry into the US.
 Nonimmigrant visas, such as student visas, are issued to person who are intending on coming to the US for a particular purpose, such as study, research, teaching, or other reasons.